IsGridUp

 What a Week Without Power Actually Looks Like

-Most people think about power outages lasting a few hours - the lights flicker, you grab a flashlight, and everything comes back on before dinner.
+Most people think about power outages lasting a few hours.
 But when a major storm, wildfire, or grid failure hits, outages can last days or even weeks.

 In 2024, US electricity customers experienced an average of 11 hours without power - nearly double the previous decade's average, according to the EIA.
-But averages hide the extremes.
 South Carolina customers averaged 53 hours of outages in 2024.
 After Hurricane Maria in 2017, parts of Puerto Rico went without power for over 180 days.

 A week-long outage is not a hypothetical.
-Here's what actually happens - hour by hour, day by day - and how to prepare.
+Here's what actually happens - and how to prepare.

 The first few hours feel manageable.
 Your phone has a charge, your refrigerator stays cold (a closed fridge stays safe for about 4 hours), and if it's daytime, you have natural light.

-What you lose immediately: Wi-Fi and internet (your router needs power), electric cooking (stove, microwave, oven), HVAC (heating or cooling stops), and any medical devices that need power.
+What you lose immediately: Wi-Fi and internet, electric cooking, HVAC, and any medical devices that need power.

-At this point, you know this isn't a quick outage.
-You're eating through your easy food.
+You know this isn't a quick outage.
 Your house is uncomfortable.
-Kids are restless.
-If you have medical needs that require electricity (CPAP machine, electric wheelchair, medication refrigeration), this is becoming urgent.
+If you have medical needs that require electricity, this is becoming urgent.

-What breaks down: Social infrastructure starts to strain.
-Neighbors who didn't prepare may need help.
+Emergency services may be overwhelmed.
 If it's summer heat, heat-related illness becomes a risk (the CDC reports that extreme heat kills over 700 Americans per year).
-If it's winter, hypothermia risk is real, especially for elderly residents.

-What you need: Community connections - check on neighbors, share resources.
-A way to get news and information.
-A plan to leave if conditions become dangerous.
-Enough generator fuel or solar recharging capability to last.
+What you need: Community connections, information, and enough generator fuel or solar recharging capability to last.

 The Real Cost of Being Unprepared